-Keith Lionel Urban (born 26 October 1967) is a New Zealand-born and Australian-raised country music musician, songwriter, guitarist, and television music competition judge.
+Keith Lionel Urban (born 26 October 1967) is a New Zealand-born country music singer, songwriter, guitarist, and television music competition judge.
 When he was 2 years old, his parents moved the family to Australia, where his career eventually began.
 In 1991, he released a self-titled debut album, and charted four singles in Australia before moving to the United States in 1992.
 Eventually, he found work as a session guitarist before starting a band known as The Ranch, which recorded one studio album on Capitol Nashville and charted two singles on the Billboard Hot Country Songs chart.
 Still signed to Capitol, he made his solo American debut in 1999 with the album Keith Urban.
 Certified platinum in the U.S., it produced his first Number One on Hot Country Songs with "But for the Grace of God".
 "Somebody Like You", the first single from his second Capitol album, Golden Road (2002), was named by Billboard as the biggest country hit of the 2000-2010 decade.
-The...
+The album's fourth single,...

 This entry is automatically sourced from Wikipedia , the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under CC-BY-SA .
 Visit Keith Urban on Wikipedia to correct or update this entry.
 Any changes made to the Wikipedia article will not be immediately available here.
 The ABC is not responsible for the content of external sites.